 - This is an outpatient surgical technique used for diagnostic purposes and for the treatment of certain diseases or conditions.
 Performed under general anesthesia, laparoscopy involves making a small incision, usually through the navel, to minimize scarring.
 The abdominal cavity is then observed through the laparoscope, a long tube with a light and lens system for viewing the intra-abdominal organs.
 Conditions such as tubal disease, adhesions (scar tissue), endometriosis, or the location of cysts or tumors can be accurately diagnosed.
 If an abnormality or disease is found, specialized instruments or lasers may be employed to correct the problem at the time of diagnosis.
 Additional small incisions in the lower abdomen may make it possible to remove adhesions, cysts or endometriosis, or even open obstructed fallopian tubes.
 A diagnostic laparoscopy examination typically takes less than one hour and causes only mild discomfort for a day or two.
 Operative laparoscopy can take two or more hours, but still only causes mild discomfort for a day or two.

-- A brand new fertility assessment program offered by ORH.
+- offered by ORH.
 This panel of tests is designed to give women of all ages an assessment of their current reproductive potential.
 Allowing us to determine how difficult it will be in the future for her to conceive with her own eggs.
 Recommended for women ages 35 and older, anyone with a history of infertility in their family, or anyone who is considering starting a family in the future and wants to know their individual biology.